conversationai/wikidetox/wikiconv/README.md

 # WikiConv

-WikiConv is a set of corpora encompassing conversations happens on Wikipedia.
+WikiConv is a corpus encompassing conversations happens on Wikipedia.

 The dataset and reconstruction process for the corpra has been published in the paper [WikiConv: A Corpus of the Complete Conversational History of a Large Online
 Collaborative Community](https://arxiv.org/abs/1810.13181), presented at [EMNLP 2018](http://EMNLP2018.org).